Industry Snapshot

 • Competent person designations.
 Many OSHA construction standards require a competent person — someone capable of identifying hazards and authorized to take corrective action — to be designated for specific activities such as excavation, scaffolding erection, and fall protection.

 • Documentation.
 Employers must maintain records of all safety training, including the date, topic, trainer, and attendees.
-These records are essential evidence of compliance during OSHA inspections.
+These records are essential evidence of compliance.